exyte/Chat/README.md

 ```
 where:
    `messages` - list of messages to display
-   `didSendMessage` - a closure which gets called when the user presses send button
+   `didSendMessage` - a closure which is called when the user presses the send button

-`Message` is a type `Chat` is using on the inside, here it expects the user to provide a list of `Message` structs, and it also returns a `Message` in `didSendMessage` closure.
-You can map it both ways on your own Message model your API expects.
+`Message` is a type that `Chat` uses for the internal implementation.
+In the code above it expects the user to provide a list of `Message` structs, and it also returns a `Message` in the `didSendMessage` closure.
+You can map it both ways to your own Message model that your API expects.

 ## Customization
 You may customize message cells like this: